epfl-ada/ada-2023-project-robertwestfanclub2023/README.md

 ## Abstract:

-Our project explores the dynamic landscape of film releases, investigating their adherence to seasonal trends and awards ceremonies.
+Our project delves into the dynamic landscape of film releases, investigating their adherence to seasonal trends, awards ceremonies, and the broader factors that contribute to their success.
 Our curiosity extends to understanding how various genres gain popularity across different regions and throughout the year.
 For example, the rarity of Christmas movies being released outside the holiday season and the strategic release of award-worthy films during periods like the Oscars intrigue us.
-By deciphering these patterns, we aim to predict future genre trends and examine how the timing of a movie's release as well as the actor's choice influences its success, based on several factors.
-Alongside movie and character metadata from Freebase, we use several additional datasets to encompass the effect of release period and actor choice on the popularity of a movie based on its box office revenue, user ratings, and awards received.
+By deciphering seasonal, locational and success based trends, we aim to examine how those factors influence its success, based on other factors such as awards, ratings and box office revenue.
+Alongside movie and character metadata from Freebase, we use several additional datasets to encompass all necessary factors.
+This exploration will prove interesting for movie enthusiasts, as well as for film producers and distributors, who can leverage our findings to optimize their release strategies.

 ## Datasets

 The main dataset comprises metadata extracted from Freebase, originally used in the CMU Movie Summary Corpus dataset, which will not be utilized in our analysis.
 This dataset encompasses information on 81,741 films and was extracted from the Freebase database dated November 4, 2012.
 Covering the period from 1915 to 2012, it includes a diverse range of historical films.
 The metadata provides details about movies, such as box office revenue, genre, release period, language, and aligned information about characters and the actors portraying them (name, gender, age, etc.).
-Additional information about this dataset can be found on the CMU Movie Summary Corpus page: [CMU Movie Summary Corpus](https://www.cs.cmu.edu/~ark/personas/), and in the dataset README, which includes column names: [README.txt]( https://www.cs.cmu.edu/~ark/personas/data/README.txt).
+Additional information about this dataset can be found on the CMU Movie Summary Corpus page: [CMU Movie Summary Corpus](https://www.cs.cmu.edu/~ark/personas/), and in the dataset README, which includes column names: [README.txt](https://www.cs.cmu.edu/~ark/personas/data/README.txt).

 To enhance our dataset and address missing values, we incorporated several additional datasets, including information on ratings and awards: